 Here are a few facts about the treatment of advanced stuttering every adolescent and adult must remember –

-- There is no one-size-fits-all treatment – Each client comes with different levels of stuttering severity, emotional blocks and stuttering related beliefs.
-Therefore, it is impossible to stretch one treatment to every adult with a stutter.
-The treatments vary according to their experience related to stuttering, their upbringing, traumas related to stuttering and even their perception of the listener when they stutter.
-Of all treatment processes, controlled fluency is the most important, and the performance of the patient during controlled stuttering sessions will dictate the future of their treatment.
+The treatments vary according to their experience related to stuttering, their upbringing, traumas related to stuttering, and even their perception of the listener when they stutter.
+Of all treatment processes, controlled fluency is most important.
+The performance of the patient during controlled stuttering sessions will dictate the future of their treatment.

 Adults who stutter can seek out online forums or communities near their location to share their feelings and emotions about stuttering.
 Finding a safe space to share life experiences that may have occurred due to stuttering can help one find confidence.

 It will help you set realistic goals for your speech, as well as to measure the progress once you begin attending the therapy sessions with your SLP.

 Understanding the Main Causes of Stuttering